elithaxxor/TLS-Moninitor-Cert-Tracker/DNS/iHearU-DNS/README.md

 ## [Overiew]

+### -->  I recommend running eyeDNSasync_III in debug mode. otherwise it will run silent.

+--> It uses asynchronous I/O (via asyncio) for UDP and TCP servers, supports multiple record types (A, AAAA, MX, etc.) from a dynamic JSON config, caches responses with TTL, and includes enhanced security and logging.
+We also add an interactive menu that lets the operator choose whether to log queries, reroute them to a fixed IP, or do both.

 The file `eyeDNSu` is a Python script that implements a fake DNS server.
 Here is a detailed explanation of its functionality:

 --> Responds to DNS requests over both UDP and TCP